Comparing Hysteresis Comparator and RMS Threshold Methods for Automatic Single Cough Segmentations: Methods

 \subsubsection{Manual segmentation}

-The manual segmentations are provided in the original dataset \cite{Chaudhari2020}.
+The (presumed) manual segmentations are provided in the original dataset \cite{Chaudhari2020}.
 The authors have provided 121 segmented cough samples from 16 patients (one audio file per patient).
-The segmented audio files were created by identifying periods of relative silence in the recordings and separating coughs regions based on those silences.
-The audio segments which were not coughs or had a large number of background noise are removed \cite{virufy-data}.
-By this manual segmentation method, we assumed that the segmented audio files are intended to extract individual cough regions.
+The segmented audio files were created by identifying periods of relative silence in the recordings and separating cough regions based on those silences.
+The audio segments that were not coughs or had a large number of background noise are removed \cite{virufy-data}.
+By this manual segmentation method, we assumed that the segmented audio files were intended to extract individual cough regions.
 The number of segmented audio files by this manual segmentation is 121 files.